ghif/chatbot-ptp/README.md

 Visit [http://localhost:3000](http://localhost:3000) to see the application in action.

 ## OpenAI API Configuration
-1. Copy the environment file:
+1. Copy and rename the environment file:
 ```bash
 cp .env.local .env
 ```